 Follows – All Styles: For all styles, Follows are required to wear a one-piece dress or a blouse and skirt combination.
 In all cases, the skirt must cover the Follow’s dance shorts when they are standing still.

-Jewelry: Neither Follows nor Leads are allowed to wear decorative jewelry with light reflective qualities – this includes all beads, sequins, rhinestones, etc. that are a part of the costume.
+Jewelry: Neither Follows nor Leads are allowed to wear decorative jewelry with light reflective qualities at the Newcomer or Bronze levels – this includes all beads, sequins, rhinestones, etc. that are a part of the costume.
 Personal jewelry, defined as any body jewelry that is not part of the costume itself and would be normally worn off of the dance floor, is allowed – this includes simple necklaces, earrings, and wedding rings.